resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 -- *Slide End* --

-When you replied 'yes' a unique signature for the server was stored as a line in a file called the known_hosts file.
+When you replied 'yes' that fingerprint for the server was stored as a line in a file called the known_hosts file.

-From this point on, whenever you connect to the server, the servers public key is checked against the entry in the known_hosts file.
+From this point on, whenever you connect to the server, that fingerprint checked against the entry in the known_hosts file.
 If they remain in sync, then everything is sweet.

 But if they change, then ssh will refuse to give you a connection, showing the error: